 Planning a Disney vacation with kids can be overwhelming.
 There is so much to see, do, eat…and pack!

-The packing list covers all the basics so you can relax and have fun knowing you haven’t forgotten anything.
+My Disney Day Bag Packing List covers all the basics of what to pack for Disney with kids so you can relax and have fun knowing you haven’t forgotten anything.

 A long day at Disney will leave even my 10 year old begging for a stroller turn, so you will definitely want one with younger kids.

 We have a sturdy lightweight stroller that’s perfect for a day at Disney or other amusement parks.

 If we’re taking the kids late at night for a special event, we use a double stroller – the City Mini Double Baby Jogger – so multiple kids can sleep or rest.
 Wagons are not allowed.

 A stroller is worth adding to your Disney packing list even if it’s just to hold your backpack and other stuff.

 A carrier at Disney is a must if you have a baby.

 Use the carrier to contain a toddler in line where a stroller is not allowed, let baby nap on rides without disturbing, and keep your hands free for eating churros!

 The baby sling is also helpful if an older child wants a turn in the stroller.